near/docs/docs/2.build/1.chain-abstraction/nft-keys.md

 ### Remote Account Marketplace

-NFT Keys enable users to engage in buying, selling, and trading remote accounts within a marketplace-style application.
-For instance, User A, possessing a set of remote accounts with value and history, can mint an NFT key and list these accounts for sale on the marketplace.
-Potential buyers, like User B, can browse the value of User A's accounts and choose to make a purchase.
-If User B decides to proceed, they would simply need to acquire ownership of the original NFT key from User A in exchange for payment, such as in $NEAR.
-Once the transaction is completed, ownership of the accounts transfers to User B.
+NFT Keys enable users to buy, sell, and trade remote accounts within a marketplace-style application.
+For instance, _Alice_, possessing a set of remote accounts with value and history, can mint an NFT key and list these accounts for sale on the marketplace.
+Potential buyers, like _Bob_, can browse the value of _Alice’s_ accounts and choose to make a purchase.
+If _Bob_ decides to proceed, they would simply need to acquire ownership of the original NFT key from _Alice_ in exchange for payment, such as in `$NEAR`.
+Once the transaction is completed, ownership of the accounts transfers to _Bob_.

 ### Bridgeless Multi-Chain DEX

-By combining Chain Signatures with NFT Keys, we can create a Multichain DEX without the need for bridging.
-Here's how it works: Users wishing to swap asset A for asset B would initiate the swap on the DEX.
+You can create a Multi-chain DEX without bridging by combining Chain Signatures with NFT Keys.
+Users wishing to swap asset `$A` for asset `$B` would initiate the swap on the bridgeless DEX.
 Supported by liquidity providers (Automated Market Makers) across multiple chains, the DEX facilitates these swaps.
+Here's how it works:

-A user proposes the swap, specifying asset A in remote account X for asset B in remote account Y. The liquidity provider receives asset A from the user and sends the equivalent amount of asset B to a newly created remote account Y, along with a minted NFT key.
-The NFT key is then sent to the user, completing the swap.
-Although liquidity providers still need to leverage bridging for settling assets between different pools, users of this exchange type are exposed to reduced bridge risk.
+- A user proposes the swap, specifying asset `$A` in remote `account X` for asset `$B` in remote `account Y`.
+- The liquidity provider receives asset `$A` from the user and sends the equivalent amount of asset `$B` to a newly created remote `account Y`, along with a minted NFT key.
+- The NFT key is then sent to the user to complete the swap.

+Although liquidity providers still need to leverage bridging to settle assets between different pools, users of this exchange type are exposed to reduced bridge risk.